phmasek/ODVpi/TimeTriggerCode/README.md

 ## Executing
 **Make sure** that supercomponent is running before executing this component.

-The code runs with extended flags set with default values and execution mode `occupy`.
+The code runs with extended flags set to default values and execution mode `occupy`.

 Inherited Flags (OpenDaVinci):
 * `--freq=` (required)